engti/analytics_segment_overlap/README.md

 This is a sample output, as I cannot share proprietary data out here.
 And the results have been visualised in Excel, but hopefully in the future this step would also be done within R.
 ![Result](result.PNG)

+The way to read this is that, for example, product 8 and product 4 are viewed in the same visit in 21% of all visits.

 ## To Dos
 * Visualise the results better within R
 * Make it more plug and play using Shiny App